-Customer reviews found on Amazon are also offer a great place for you to learn more about a certain instrument since you’re often capable of reading a wide range of opinions and thoughts from beginners as well as experienced pianists who have already bought the piano that you’re looking at.
+Customer reviews found on Amazon are also offer a great place for you to learn more about a certain instrument since you’re often capable of reading a wide range of opinions and thoughts from beginners as well as experienced pianists who have already bought the model that you’re looking at.

 Step 6: Consider the Details

 Second, you’ll want to compare key actions of every instrument.
 The graded key actions are often great.
-You should consult the reviews and see what was said about the key action of a given piano.
+You should consult the reviews and see what was said about the key action of a given model.
 The more realistic it’s to that of the acoustic piano then the better.

 Something that’s often overlooked which you’ll definitely have to consider is the warranty of the instrument.
 The longer the warranty period the better.